hypo69/hypotez/docs/ru/src/endpoints/advertisement/facebook/scenarios/post_message.py.md

         textarea_list (List[WebElement]): List of textareas where captions are added.

     Raises:
-        Exception: If there\'s an error updating the media captions.
+        Exception: If there's an error updating the media captions.
     """
 ```